-In first quarter 2025, the University expects to sell its General Revenue Refunding Bonds, 2025B (the "2025B Bonds") and General Revenue Refunding Bonds, 2025C (the "2025C Bonds") to (a) refund certain of the University's outstanding obligations, subject to market conditions; and (b) pay costs of issuing the 2025B Bonds and 2025C Bonds.
-The sale and issuance of the 2025B Bonds and 2025C Bonds is preliminary and subject to change.
-Subject to market conditions, the University expects to use the proceeds of its 2025B Bonds and 2025C Bonds, together with University funds, to refund all or a portion of the callable maturities of the following refunding candidates (collectively the "2025B Refunding Candidates" and "2025C Refunding Candidates"): the University's General Revenue Bonds, 2009 Taxable (Build America Bonds - Direct Payment) (the "2009 Bonds"); General Revenue Bonds, 2009B Taxable (Build America Bonds - Direct Payment) (the "2009B Bonds"); Washington Biomedical Research Facilities 3, Lease Revenue Bonds, Series 2010B (Taxable Build America Bonds - Direct Payment Bonds, Series 2010B (Taxable Build America Bonds - Direct Payment Bonds, Series 2010B (Taxable Build America Bonds - Direct Payment Bonds, Series 2010B (Taxable Build America Bonds - Direct Payment Bonds, Series 2010B (Taxable Build America Bonds - Direct Payment Bonds, Series 2010B (Taxable Build America Bonds - Direct Payment to Issuer); and Washington Biomedical Research Properties 3.2, Lease Revenue Bonds, Series 2015A.
+The University is scheduled to close its General Revenue and Refunding Bonds, 2025A (the "2025A Bonds") on or about March 6, 2025.
+The 2025A Bonds priced on February 11, 2025, and are to be issued in the aggregate principal amount of \$245,320,000, of which \$72,340,000 is to be issued for new money purposes and \$172,980,000 for refunding purposes.
+Subject to market conditions, the University expects to use the proceeds of its General Revenue Refunding Bonds, 2025C (the "2025C Bonds"), expected to be issued on or around April 2, 2025, together with University funds, to refund all or a portion of the callable maturities of the following refunding candidates (the "2025C Refunding Candidates"): the University's General Revenue Bonds, 2009 Taxable (Build America Bonds - Direct Payment) (the "2009 Bonds"); Washington Biomedical Research Facilities 3, Lease Revenue Bonds, Series 2010B (Taxable Build America Bonds-Direct Payment to Issuer); and Washington Biomedical Research Properties 3.2, Lease Revenue Bonds, Series 2015A.
+The sale and issuance of the 2025C Bonds and the refunding of the 2025C Refunding Candidates is preliminary and subject to change.

-For Fiscal Years 2025 through 2029, the University currently expects to borrow up to approximately \$625 million (including the non-refunding portions of the Bonds, the 2025B Bonds and the 2025C Bonds, if any) for non-refunding purposes.
+For Fiscal Years 2025 through 2029, the University currently expects to borrow up to approximately \$625 million for non-refunding purposes, including the new money portion of the 2025A Bonds.
 The actual amount the University borrows may vary from this estimate.
-In addition, the University expects to continue to make draws in connection with the University's program for Financing Assets in the Short-Term (the "FAST Program") on a not-to-exceed \$40 million non-revolving line of credit (the "FAST Non-Revolving Line of Credit").
+In addition, the University expects to continue to make draws in connection with the University's program for Financing Assets in the Short-Term (the "FAST Program") on a not-to-exceed \$40 million non-revolving line of credit (the "FAST Non-Revolving Line of Credit.").
 See "UNIVERSITY DEBT AND ESTIMATED DEBT SERVICE-General Revenue Obligations-Lines of Credit."
-If the Board of Regents approves additional projects, the University may fund such projects on an interim basis, with proceeds of Commercial Paper Notes issuable from time to time in a not-to-exceed \$250 million principal amount, or on a long-term basis with bond proceeds.
+If the Board of Regents approves additional projects, the University may fund such projects on an interim basis, with proceeds of Commercial Paper

+Notes issuable from time to time in a not-to-exceed \$250 million principal amount, or on a long-term basis with bond proceeds.
 To provide additional liquidity as needed, the University also has a revolving line of credit sized at \$100 million (the "Revolving Line of Credit"), which is currently in effect and is currently undrawn.